0karl0/Lambda/local/README.md

      --mask-bucket "$MASK_BUCKET"
    ```

    This script subscribes the two Lambda functions to the relevant S3 events through the AWS CLI.
+The Lambda service must be
+   enabled in LocalStack before running this script.

 6. **Upload an image**